oskarth/montego/README.md

 Make some monte carlo pie calculations

+Currently just does a simple (concurrent) PI approximation, as a proof of concept.

 # General approach
 1. Define domain of possible inputs
 2. Generate input randomy with some probability distribution